wsw70/syncthing-map/README.md

 The natural way to share the configurations is though Syncthing itself!
 You will typically choose a machine on which you will run `syncthing-map` in server mode and share with it configurations from other devices.

-In the example above, the machine `my-latop` reads its own configuration (this is a Windows 10) and receives from `srv` and `galaxy-s22` configurations it stores in `D:\syncthing-configuration`.
+In the example above, the machine `my-laptop` reads its own configuration (this is a Windows 10) and receives from `srv` and `galaxy-s22` configurations it stores in `D:\syncthing-configuration`.
 Cool, right?

+Out of abundance of caution :) it is recommended to share the configuration in a "send only" mode.
+Just in case.

 #### Running the server